 This collection consists of the records of the Vice Chancellor for Development and University Relations (formerly Vice Chancellor for Research and Public Service, Vice Chancellor for Development and Public Service).
 The records span from 1974 until 2003.

 Records of Faculty Governance of Charlotte College and the University of North Carolina at Charlotte.
 Includes correspondence, minutes, and reports of the General Faculty (later Faculty Council) and faculty committees, along with files of the Faculty President, covering topics such as curriculum, grants, honorary degrees, and other matters of university governance.
 Also includes numerous revisions of the faculty constitution.

 The Department of Geography and Earth Sciences records consists solely of publications, some by David Hartgen and others by students in the Geography and Earth Sciences program.
 The source of this collection is unknown but could be David Hartgen.

 For minutes from the department from 1970-1980, see the College of Social and Behavioral Sciences Records.

 This collection consists of three newsletters published between 1977-1993 by the Office of Academic Grants and Contrats at UNC Charlotte, which has had several name changes and is currently known as the Office of Grants and Contracts Administration.

-- Universities and colleges -- North Carolina -- Charlotte -- Administration 6
+- College students -- North Carolina -- Charlotte 6

 - Reports 5

-- Universities and colleges -- North Carolina -- Charlotte 4
+- Student activities -- North Carolina -- Charlotte 5

-- College students -- North Carolina -- Charlotte 3
+- Universities and colleges -- North Carolina -- Charlotte 5

 About this SiteFinding aids are guides to archival collections, including manuscripts, university records, and oral history collections.
 These guides help you find physical collections which can be viewed in the Dalton Reading Room on the 10th floor of Atkins Library.
 A small number of finding aids link to digital content online.
 Please contact us to learn more or to schedule an appointment: